-At a distance of 7 km from Chittorgarh Railway Station, Chittorgarh Fort is an ancient hill fort situated in Chittorgarh town of Rajasthan.
-It one of the largest forts in India and also one of the top heritage places in Rajasthan.
-It is a World Heritage Site included in Hill Forts of Rajasthan and also one of the top places to visit as part of Rajasthan trip.
+At a distance of 7 km from Chittorgarh Railway Station, Chittorgarh Fort is an ancient hill fort situated in the Chittorgarh town of Rajasthan.
+It one of the forts in India, and among the top heritage places in Rajasthan.

 Chittorgarh was one of the most contested seats of power in India with probably some of the most glorious battles being fought over its possession.
-The fort was attacked three times and every time it got saved by the daring heroism of the Rajput warriors.
+Regarded as the prime attractions of Chittorgarh holiday packages, the fort was attacked three times and every time it got saved by the daring heroism of the Rajput warriors.
 In 1303 AD, for the first time, this fort was attacked by Allaudin Khilji to fulfill his desire to make off with Rani Padmini.
 For the second time, the fort was sacked by Sultan Bahadur Shah of Gujarat in 1535 AD.
 In 1567 AD, Akbar defeated Maharana Udai Singh II who left the fort and founded Udaipur.
 Following these defeats, Jauhar was committed thrice by more than 13,000 ladies and children of the Rajput soldiers who laid their lives in battles at Chittorgarh Fort, first led by Rani Padmini wife of Rana Ratan Singh who was killed in the battle in 1303 AD, and later by Rani Karnavati in 1537 AD.

 The fort of Chittor is regarded as one of the most outstanding forts of the country and is indeed the 'Pride of Rajasthan State'.
-The formidable fort is perched atop a 180 m high hillock covering a massive area of 700 acres and is reminiscent of Rajput valour, pride, sacrifice and loyalty.
+The formidable fort is perched atop a 180 m high hillock covering a massive area of 700 acres and is reminiscent of Rajput valour, pride, sacrifice, and loyalty.
 It has a circumference of 13 km, with a maximum length of 5 km.
-The fort is accessible through seven huge gates (Pols) that are comprised of strong iron spikes and served as a watch towers in earlier times.
-These gates are called, from the base to the hill top, the Paidal Pol, Bhairon Pol, Hanuman Pol, Ganesh Pol, Jorla Pol, Laxman Pol, and Ram Pol, the final and main gate.
+The fort is accessible through seven huge gates (Pols) that are comprised of strong iron spikes and served as watchtowers in earlier times.
+These gates are called, from the base to the hilltop, the Paidal Pol, Bhairon Pol, Hanuman Pol, Ganesh Pol, Jorla Pol, Laxman Pol, and Ram Pol, the final and main gate.

-The fort complex comprises 65 historic structures, among them 4 palace complexes, 19 main temples, 4 memorials and 20 functional water bodies.
+Considered among the Chittorgarh places to visit, the fort complex comprises 65 historic structures, among them 4 palace complexes, 19 main temples, 4 memorials, and 20 functional water bodies.
 Of these, Rana Kumbha Palace and Padmini's Palace are the wonders of Rajput architecture.
-Fateh Prakash Palace is a magnificent double storeyed palace that was built by Maharaja Fateh Singh.
+Fateh Prakash Palace is a magnificent double-storeyed palace that was built by Maharaja Fateh Singh.
 This palace is a grand specimen of modern Indian architecture and at present houses a museum.
 The other two major attractions of the fort are the two towers, Vijay Stambh and Kirti Stambh.
 The towers are illuminated in the evening and it looks much more beautiful.
-Gaumukh reservoir is a huge water tank that gets water from Cow's mouth shaped rock.
+Gaumukh reservoir is a huge water tank that gets water from Cow's mouth-shaped rock.

-The Fort also comprises several Hindu temples including Samadhiswara Temple, Kalika Mata Temple, Neelkanth Mahadev Temple, Meerabai Temple and Kumbha Shyam Temple.
-Built by Raja Manbhanga in the 8th century AD, Kalika Mata Temple was originally dedicated to Surya, which is evident from the image of Surya carved in the center of doorjamb of the sanctum.
-It consists of a garbhagriha, antarala, a closed mandapa and a porch.
-Dedicated to Lord Shiva, Samadhiswara Temple was built by Bhoja Parmara in early 11th century AD and was renovated by Mokal in 1428 AD.
-The hill fort also contains Jain temples, such as Sattaees Devari, Shringar Chauri and Sat Bis Devari.
+The Fort also comprises several Hindu temples including Samadhiswara Temple, Kalika Mata Temple, Neelkanth Mahadev Temple, Meerabai Temple, and Kumbha Shyam Temple.
+Built by Raja Manbhanga in the 8th century AD, Kalika Mata Temple was originally dedicated to Surya, which is evident from the image of Surya carved in the center of the doorjamb of the sanctum.
+It consists of a garbhagriha, antarala, a closed mandapa, and a porch.
+Dedicated to Lord Shiva, Samadhiswara Temple was built by Bhoja Parmar in the early 11th century AD and was renovated by Mokal in 1428 AD.
+The hillfort also contains Jain temples, such as Sattaees Devari, Shringar Chauri, and Sat Bis Devari.